-A description should be given of the surface watercourses and their quality and quantity in the area affected by the proposal with an outline of the significance of these waters to the river catchment system in which they occur.
+A description should be given of the surface watercourses and their quality and quantity in the area affected by the proposal with an outline of the significance of these waters to the river catchment system in which they occur (NB impacts on coastal water quality should be discussed in Section 4.5 (Coastal environment)).
 Details provided should include a description of existing surface drainage patterns, and flows in major streams and wetlands.
 Also provide details of the likelihood of flooding, history of flooding including extent, levels and frequency, and a description of present and potential water uses downstream of the areas affected by the proposal.
-Flood studies should include a range of annual exceedance probabilities for affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
-The flood modelling assessment should include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream.
+Flood studies should include a range of annual exceedance probabilities for affected waterways, where data permits.